manueldevillena/clean4Dimage/README.md

 poetry install
 ```

 This will install the dependencies written in `poetry.lock`.
 These dependencies have been tested and should work with no issues.
 After the environment is installed, activate it with:

 ```
 source $(poetry env info --path)/bin/activate
 ```

 ## Option B
 You can also install the dependencies using your preferred python environment manager.
-The dependencies are written in a requirements.txt.
+The dependencies are written in a `requirements.txt`.
 An example using `venv` is:

 ```
 python -m venv <ENV_NAME>